Skip to main content

 $('td#bitcoin- total').html('<%= @cart.bitcoin_ total %> BTC');

-17. Go to the browser and reload the cart page: localhost:,000/cart
+17. Go to the browser and reload the cart page: localhost:3000/cart

-18. Change the quantity of an item in your cart to test the dynamic updates.
+18. Change the Quantity of an item in your cart.

 19. Click the update link.
-Both the dollar total and the Total in Bitcoin should update seamlessly in real-time, demonstrating a fully integrated cryptocurrency payment display system!
+The Total in Bitcoin should update in the Order Summary!

 exit

-21. Leave Terminal, your code editor, and browser open as we will continue building upon this foundation in the following exercise, where we'll explore the flip side of API integration: exposing your own data for external consumption.
+21. Leave Terminal, your code editor, and browser open as we will continue to work with them in the following exercise.